arnaldoaparicio/arnaldoaparicio.github.io/_posts/2023-02-08-github-actions-pt1.markdown

 ### Step 1: 'rails new'

 To start from scratch, generate a new rails app on your local machine.
-This is the configuration I am using for this walkthrough, making sure to set `postgres` as the database, to make the github actions more real-world and realistic.
+This is the configuration I am using for this walkthrough, making sure to set `postgres` as the database, to make the GitHub Actions more real-world and realistic.

 {% highlight console %}
 $ rails _5.2.8.1_ new github_rails_ci -T -d="postgresql" --skip-spring --skip-turbolinks